AasthaDG/Autonomous-AI-ULT-Freezer/README.md

 ![Action distribution](outputs/action_distribution.png)

-Note: this uses synthetic sensor data with an engineered degradation signal, so these numbers demonstrate that the *architecture* works end to end — they aren't a claim about performance on real fleet data, which would need real telemetry and domain validation.
+Note: this uses synthetic sensor data with an engineered degradation signal, so these numbers demonstrate that the *architecture* works end to end; they aren't a claim about performance on real fleet data, which would need real telemetry and domain validation.

 ## Running it